 Here are some of the Siri commands you should know as a proud macOS Sierra user:

-7 Commands You can Use with Siri in macOS Sierra on Your Mac
+7 Commands You can Use with Siri on macOS Sierra

 1. Putting your Mac to Sleep

 If you don’t like the hassle of clicking on the Apple logo and then selecting Sleep to put your Mac to the sleep, then you can ask Siri to do that for you, and she gets the job done very well.

 Just ask her Put my Mac to sleep and it will do that for you.

 2. Increase and Decrease the Brightness Level of your Screen

 If you would like to increase the brightness of your screen using Siri, then you can ask her the following command:

 The brightness level will be increased.